-People who collect far more animals than they can provide proper food, shelter, sanitation and veterinary care for are known as animal hoarders.
+People who collect far more animals than they can provide proper food, shelter, sanitation, and veterinary care are known as animal hoarders.

 Hoarders often start out with good intentions of helping animals but become overwhelmed.
 They may be incapable of recognizing or admitting to the deplorable and unsanitary living conditions of the animals in their care and their own environment.
 This is a grave and scary situation for the animals because they are usually confined and have no way to escape an unhealthy environment.